 We maintain an online presence on Vimeo.
 For the integration and display of video content, our website uses plugins from Vimeo.
-The provider of the video portal is Vimeo Inc, 555 West 18th Street, New York, New York 10011, USA We are jointly responsible with Vimeo for the collection of the following data (but not the further processing) of data of visitors to our Vimeo presence.
+The provider of the video portal is Vimeo Inc, 555 West 18th Street, New York, New York 10011, USA.
+We are jointly responsible with Vimeo for the collection of the following data (but not the further processing) of data from visitors to our Vimeo presence.

 Vimeo can assign your surfing behavior directly to your personal profile.
 You have the option to prevent this by logging out beforehand.